switch-ch/cloudservice-owncloud/source/architecture.rst

 Incoming requests are handled by HAProxy_.
 HAProxy does load balancing and SSL termination.
-Doing SSL termination on the loadbalancer allows it to inject cookies into the HTTP traffic that enables it to provide "sticky sessions" (i.e. requests from a single client always go to the same web server).
+Doing SSL termination on the load balancer allows it to inject cookies into the HTTP traffic that enables it to provide "sticky sessions" (i.e. requests from a single client always go to the same web server).

-The haproxy log files are sent to the syslog server.
+The HAProxy log files are sent to the syslog server.

 HAProxy runs completely in memory and doesn't touch the disks while running.
-It uses a single threaded evented execution model and therefore is quite happy on a 2 VCPU machine.
+It uses a single-threaded evented execution model and therefore is quite happy on a 2 VCPU machine.
 To increase performance, it helps to pin the virtual CPUs to physical CPUs on the host running the VM.

 Open Ports:

   * 22
   * 80
   * 443

-Web/Applikation servers
+Web/Application servers
 -----------------------

 The web/application servers are handled by nginx_ and `PHP5 FPM`_.

-nginx is handling all incoming HTTP requests from the loadbalancer and serving static files (css,js as well as the actual files stored in ownCloud) and passing all request to ownCloud to the PHP5-FPM task.
+nginx handles all incoming HTTP requests from the load balancer, serves static files (css,js as well as the actual files stored in ownCloud) and passes all requests to ownCloud to the PHP5-FPM task.

 nginx is configured with 32 worker processes (http://wiki.nginx.org/CoreModule#worker_processes) in order to maximize the amount of files that can be sent when waiting for disk io.

-PHP-FPM spawns a number of PHP worker processes on startup and manages them automatically (spawning more if the load rises and killing them again, if load decreases).
+PHP-FPM spawns a number of PHP worker processes on startup and manages them automatically (spawning more if the load rises and killing them again if load decreases).
 The goal is to have a PHP process ready whenever a request comes in.
 (The process manager will always keep 8 PHP processes running and spawn up to 30 processes when under load)